Skynar Bookkeeping logo

 SkynarBookkeeping / August 26, 2020

 The unemployment rate in the United States is currently 10.2%.
 Of those employed, 48% are actively looking for new jobs within the next year.
 Although we are living through an unprecedented time, it’s still just as important to maintain quality employees and to ensure a positive work environment, if not more than ever.
-Nowadays, people are filled to the brim with stress, worry, and the unknown, so as a business owner, it’s your job to do your best to create a consistent and overall positive atmosphere on t
+Nowadays, people are filled to the brim with stress, worry, and the unknown, so as a business owner, it’s your job to do your best to create a consistent and overall positive atmosphere on the regular.
+If not, your staff may seek employment elsewhere.

 Get Out of Your Summertime Funk